IAU, 1 year Master’s Degree

 - Time management

-Graduates from the MBA in Business Administration programme have been successful in diverse areas such as:
+Graduates from the MBA in Oil and Gas Management programme will be successful in the oil and gas industry in such diverse areas as:

 Students who have completed the MBA in Business Administration may be considered for doctoral studies.